eco-infra/ecoinfra/README.md

 ![Eco-Infra Logo](./logo.svg)

-**ecoinfra** is a powerful tool that helps you predict, asses, and reduce the environmental impact of your cloud infrastructure.
+**ecoinfra** is a powerful tool that helps you predict, assess, and reduce the environmental impact of your cloud infrastructure.
-By integrating your existing or new IaC project you can harness predictive sustainability into your cloud operations.
+By analyzing Terraform plan outputs, you can harness predictive sustainability into your cloud operations.

 Visit our website at [**Eco-Infra.com**](https://eco-infra.com) to learn more about how we're revolutionizing eco-friendly cloud computing.